-In the end, over the course of the Fall 2015 semester, I reduced my bodyfat percentage from ~23% to 16% (about 14 pounds or 6.4kg fat lost) and increased my muscle mass from ~40% to ~45% (gained about 10.5lbs or 4.8kg of muscle).
+In the end, over the course of August - Dec 2015, I reduced my bodyfat percentage from ~23% to 16% (about 14 pounds or 6.4kg fat lost) and increased my muscle mass from ~40% to ~45% (gained about 10.5lbs or 4.8kg of muscle).
 Along with healthy eating, which I also implemented, I was able to reduce my needed sleep per night from 8 hours to 6.5 hours, while increasing the quality of sleep overall.
 Needless to say, the principles greatly helped my life, so I decided to teach them to the students as well.

 BUNDESREALGYMNASIUM WIEN 19: TEACHING HABIT PSYCHOLOGY

-While studying abroad in Vienna, Austria, this spring, I decided to enroll in a teaching internship, teaching English at BG/BRG 19 (Bundesgymnasium & Bundesrealgymnasium 19, similar to a US middle and high school).
+While studying in Vienna, Austria, this spring, I decided to teach English at BG/BRG 19 (Bundesgymnasium & Bundesrealgymnasium 19, similar to a US middle and high school).
 However, the students' English was already incredible.
 Thus, I was given a fair amount of free reign in deciding the subject to teach, since regardless of what subject I spoke about (academic or cultural), the students would get experience listening to a native English speaker from America.
 Thus, I took two weeks (two sessions) to teach about the psychology behind habits and productivity.
 I personally wished I knew the material earlier in my life, so I reasoned that it would be a great topic for students.

 A few weeks after the two Habit Psychology lectures that I gave the students, I gave all of them a survey asking questions regarding the lectures, giving them statements and asking them to rate their responses, with answers being Strongly Agree, Agree, Neutral, Disagree, and Strongly Disagree.
 The statements were as follows: